python/mypy/README.md

 Help wanted
 -----------

-Any help in testing, development, documentation and other tasks is highly appreciated and useful to the project.
+Any help in testing, development, documentation, and other tasks is highly appreciated and useful to the project.
 There are tasks for contributors of all experience levels.
-If you're just getting started, ask on the [gitter chat](https://gitter.im/python/typing) for ideas of good beginner issues.
+If you're just getting started, ask on the [Gitter chat](https://gitter.im/python/typing) for ideas of good beginner issues.

 For more details, see the file [CONTRIBUTING.md](CONTRIBUTING.md).